PoisonPoptart/emb-designs/README.md

 * reminder: upload ART, BMC, COL, DST, EMD, EXP, HUS, JEF, PCS, PES, SEW, SHV, TBF, VIP, XXX etc versions eventually

 if anyone would like to help me collect the missing designs from my collection, please let me know <3<br/>
-there used to be more "collection" sets from all these places, many don't exist anymore unless you can find a physical copy somewhere :(
+there used to be more "collection" sets from all these places, many don't exist anymore unless you can find a physical copy somewhere :(<br/>
+there was a bunch of FSL stuff a few years ago that now the shop links give an error.
+"DEOS" and "aIinprs" (unscrambled) had some great ones that they've since taken down.